meant-ion/TuringMod/README.md

 	- !bonk: bonks the user specified by the chat member

-	- !adbreak: gives the user the (approximate) time left before an adbreak happens
+	- !adbreak: gives the user the (approximate) time left before an adbreak happens - DEPRECIATED SINCE I NO LONGER RUN ADS ON A SCHEDULE

+	- !cw: shows the user Twitch's content warning labels applied to the stream

 MOD/STREAMER ONLY COMMANDS: